jacopok/jacopok.github.io/_pages/projects.md

 1. Improving [`GWFish`](https://github.com/janosch314/GWFish)
 1. GRB intensity mapping classification
 1. Starting a [GSSI D&D campaign](DnD)
+1. Making a systematic study of the effect of the inclusion of high-order parameters in (BNS) waveforms

+##### Questions

+1. Can we incorporate modelling uncertainties in GW PE?
+1. How can we include the Earth's motion in PE?
+1. How can we train "instant-posterior" models (e.g. DINGO) on longer signals such as BNS ones?

 #### Already did

 1. Graduating at the [Galilean school](http://www.unipd-scuolagalileiana.it/) with a [thesis about clean coding practices](https://github.com/jacopok/clean-coding-thesis)
+1. Making visualizations for EOB orbits with [`eob-visualizer`](https://github.com/jacopok/eob-visualizer)